Kitbashery/Unity-Markdown-Generator/README.md

 # Unity-Markdown-Generator (WIP Under Heavy Development 4/25/23)
 Generate .md Markdown Documentation from code comments in Unity script assets.

-## Depencencies:
-com.unity.nuget.mono-cecil (Docs: https://docs.unity3d.com/Packages/com.unity.nuget.mono-cecil@1.10/manual/index.html).

-Should be a hidden internal package and installable by "Add package by name" > com.unity.nuget.mono-cecil via the package manager.

 ## Usage:

 Right-click a script asset then click "Generate Markdown Documentation".

+## Limitations:

+- Only supports Tooltip attributes for properties.
+- Only documents the class that shares the script file name.
+- Only documents public properties and methods.

 ## Example:

-#### The script should turn code comments structed like this:
+#### The script should turn code structed like this:
 ```
 Namespace myNamespace.space
 {